SonyaPakhomova/taxi-service/README.md

 2. Application layer (service)
 3. Presentation layer (controllers).

-This project provides the ability to authenticate the user as a driver, add cars and data on their manufacturers.
-It is also possible to add drivers for the correct cars and display the available data from the database.
+This project provides the ability to authenticate the user as a driver, add cars and manufacturers.
+It is also possible to add drivers for cars and display all available info about drivers, cars, and manufacturers.

 ## Used technologies: :technologist:
 - Maven
 - Maven Checkstyle Plugin
 - MySQL